dalejandri/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?

+The slope of the linear model cannot be considered zero due to resulted the p-value of 5.35e-11.
+Therefore we can reject the null hypothesis.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+Yes, this linear model shows a Multiple R-squared of 0.7149, which is around of 71% percent explained truthfully by the variables/coefficients, therefore is a good model to predict MPG consumption of the prototypes effectively.
+However only two of the variables proved to be non-random, this probably is just not be good enough and there might be other variables that we should take into account to obtain a more successful prediction.